miadugas/React-Proshop/README.md

 # ProShop
-## Custom MERN Shopping Cart with React & Redux, Express & MongoDB
+## Custom MERN Shopping Cart with React,Redux, NodeJS, Express & MongoDB

 #### There are a lot of "eCommerce" pre-built templets out there, but most use a liteny of some kind of prebuilt plugin or platform.
 I have build a completely customized eCommerce / shopping cart application from scratch with the MERN stack with the following functionality: